Samnite Wars: From the Caudine Forks to 316 BC

 Livy wrote that regarding the demands of the Samnites (which in Rome they called the Caudine peace), the consuls said that they were in no position to agree a treaty because this had to be authorised by the vote of the people of Rome and ratified by the fetials (priest-ambassadors) following the proper religious rites.
 Therefore, instead of a treaty there was a guarantee, the guarantors being the consuls, the officers of the two armies and the quaestors.
 Six hundred equites (equestrians) were handed over as hostages "whose lives were to be forfeit if the Romans should fail to keep the terms."
 The dejected Roman soldiers left and were too ashamed to enter Capua, whose inhabitants gave them supplies in commiseration.
 In Rome people went into mourning, shops were closed and all activities at the Forum were suspended.
 There was anger towards the soldiers and suggestions to bar them.
 However, when they arrived people took pity on them.
 They locked themselves in their homes.
 Spurius Postumius said to the senate that Rome was not bound to the guarantee at the Caudine Forks because it was given without the authorisation of the people, that there was no impediment to resuming the war and all that Rome owed to the Samnites were the persons and the lives of the guarantors.
-An army, the fetials and the guarantors to be surrendered were sent to Samnium.
+An army, the fetials and the guarantors to be surrendered were sent to Samnia.
 Once there, Postumius jostled the knee of a fetial and claimed that he was a Samnite who had violated diplomatic rules.
 Gaius Pontius denounced Roman duplicity and declared that he deemed the Roman guarantors not to be surrendered.
 The peace he had hoped for did not materialise.
 Meanwhile, Satricum (a town in Latium) defected to the Samnites and the Samnites took Fregellae.

 In 320 BC the consul Quintus Publilius Philo and Lucius Papirius Cursor marched to Apulia.
 This move threw the Samnites off.
 Publilius headed for Luceria, where the Roman hostages were held.
 He routed a Samnite contingent.
 However, the Samnites regrouped and besieged the Romans outside Luceria.
 The army of Papirius advanced along the coast as far as Arpi.
 The people of that area were well disposed towards the Romans because they were fed up with years of Samnite raids.
 They supplied the besieged Romans with grain.
 This forced the Samnites to engage Papirius.
 There was an indecisive battle and Papirius besieged the Samnites who then surrendered and passed under the yoke.
 Luceria was taken and the Roman hostages were freed.

 In 319 BC the consul Quintus Aemilius Barbula seized Ferentium and Quintus Publilius subdued Satricum, which had rebelled and had hosted a Samnite garrison.
 In 318 BC envoys from Samnite cities went to Rome to "seek a renewal of the treaty."
 This was turned down, but a two-year truce was granted.
 The Apulian cities of Teanum and Canusium submitted to Rome and Apulia was now subdued.
 In 317 BC Quintus Aemilius Barbula took Nerulum in Lucania.